-A modern accent wall is a budget-friendly way to add a punch of style to any room.
-This step-by-step tutorial will help you create the look in one afternoon.
-Try it on the wall behind your bed or show it off in the living room.
+A DIY grid wall is a budget-friendly way to add a punch of style to any room.
+This step-by-step full tutorial will help you create the look in one afternoon.
+Try it on the wall behind your bed in the master bedroom or show it off in the living room.
 Paint it a dark moody color for a bold statement.
 Your family and guests will love it!

 If you’re looking for wooden accent wall ideas you’re in luck!
 This DIY board and batten wall is currently in a spare bedroom used as a workout room.
-Admittedly, keeping it ‘hidden’ meant that if I messed up, it wouldn’t as big of a problem because this room isn’t visible to guests.
+It’s one of the best home projects I’ve done.
+I chose the workout room because that meant that if I messed up, it wouldn’t as big of a deal because this room isn’t visible to guests.
 Now I wish I’d chosen a more visible room!

 Here’s what the wall looked like before.
 Pretty plain, right?

-The grid design on this wood accent wall is lovely and orderly.
+The grid design on this beautiful grid accent wall is lovely and orderly.
 The baseboards were kept in place for a more cohesive look with the rest of the room.
 Keeping the baseboards also made the process easier and faster.
-As you can see from the picture below, the molding was slightly thicker than the baseboard.
+I also chose a large wall with no windows and made sure that the squares were large enough that I wouldn’t have to cut around the plugs!
+As you can see from the picture below, the molding was slightly thicker than the baseboard and it sits nicely on top of the baseboard.
 If that bothers you, you may opt to remove the baseboards for a smooth transition from the top to the bottom of your decorative accent wall.

 Something else that saved time and materials on this project, was the lack of molding around the perimeter.
 Leaving the border off allowed for even spacing and more accurate squares all the way around.